 Event-based compliances are to be filed when a company under its course of business undergoes specific changes.
 Such events are usually related to the allotment of new shares, giving or taking loans from other companies, change of directors, appointment or change of statutory auditors, etc.

-Below are the specific event-based compliances for a private company:
+Below are the specific event-based compliance checklist for a private company:

 |Commencement of Business||Form INC-20A is to be filed within 180 days of the incorporation of the company.|